netxms/netxms-doc/admin/database-monitoring.rst

 Building mongodb subagent
 -------------------------

-Use "--with-mongodb=/path/to/mongoc driver" parameter to include MongoDB subagent in build.
+Use ``--with-mongodb=/path/to/mongoc driver`` parameter to include MongoDB subagent in build.
 Was tested with mongo-c-driver-1.1.0.

 Agent Start